-Spectacular views of the Sacred Valley, interesting and little known archaeological ruins at Huchuy Qosqo, and a unique perspective on the Cusco-Sacred Valley area.
+Spectacular views of the Sacred Valley, pastoral farmland, and waterfalls.
+An interesting and little known archaeological ruins at Huchuy Qosqo, and a unique perspective on the Cusco-Sacred Valley area.
+This is a quick escape into Andean wilderness for those who want a short Cusco hike.

 Want to join a trek?
 Ready to confirm a departure date of your own, but interested in having others join you?
 Then Trekkers Wanted is for you!
 Our innovative Trekkers Wanted system matches people up who are interested in hiking the same trek, bringing costs down and multiplying the fun for everyone!
 Read more about Trekkers Wanted, post your trek or search for confirmed departures!